AdobeDocs/adobe-io-runtime/src/pages/guides/reference/api-ref.md

 | `intId` (`string`: _path_)  | Integration ID                                                         |
 | `Authorization` (`string`: _header_) | Authorization token in the format: `Bearer {token}`               |
 | `X-Api-Key` (`string`: _header_)   | API key                                                                |

+### POST /runtime/admin/namespaces/{orgId}/{intId}

+Creates a new namespace and returns the details of the newly created namespace.
+If namespace already exists it returns the details of the namespace.